rikusen0335/rikusen0335/README.md

 - 😄 Pronouns: Anything is okay but prefer he/him
 - ⚡ Fun fact: 165cm tall

+## Description
+Hi, I'm rikusen, a.k.a Soshi Homma, who does write codes for fun.
+Mainly uses frontend technologies like Next.js, Nuxt.js or something like that.
+I prefer using modern and static-typed language like Elixir(not typed), Golang, Rust, Kotlin, tho, more like, pure functional language Scala(not tried yet x\).
+I can write codes Next.js(JS/TS), Nuxt.js(TS/JS - Options API), Golang, Ruby on Rails, SpringBoot, Ktor for business level.
+I prefer CLIs.
+Uses git only from terminal rather than VSCode or something.

 <!--
 **rikusen0335/rikusen0335** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.